San Diego Holiday Shopping Guide

 Make everyone’s holiday wish list a dream come true!
 San Diego offers a wide variety of shopping opportunities that make holiday shopping a breeze.
-From brand name designers to fabulous outlet malls, unique boutique shops and specialty stores, San Diego is the perfect holiday shopping destination to make this season merry.
+From brand name designers, plus size shopping, fabulous outlet malls, and unique boutique shops to thrift stores and specialty stores, San Diego is the perfect holiday shopping destination to make this season merry.

 Outdoor Shopping Centers

 Spend the day at one of San Diego’s premier malls!
 Fashion Valley Mall features outdoor shopping at its finest with department stores such as Bloomingdales, Nordstrom, Neiman Marcus and all the big-name designers.
 So, whether you need the latest Versace Eros Cologne or a new handbag by Fendi – these deluxe shops will fill the bill.
 Kids also will enjoy visiting Santa at his workshop, and mom and dad can happily check everything off of their holiday shopping list.

 The revitalized Westfield UTC shopping mall is definitely not to be missed this holiday season.
 Since its complete revamp and expansion in 2017, UTC has grown to a massive outdoor mall packed with great shopping and dining options with huge designer department stores such as Macy’s, Nordstrom, Anthropologie, Apple, and Tiffany & Co.
 You’ll find all the main staples here (plus free parking!), and plenty of smaller, boutique-like shops for the harder to please on your list!

-Other great outdoor shopping areas include Westfield Horton Plaza located in the heart of the downtown Gaslamp Quarter, Del Mar Highlands Town Center in Carmel Valley, and Hazard Center, which features several name brand stores like Barnes & Noble, Lakeshore Learning, Wood Ranch BBQ, BJ’s Restaurant and Brewhouse, and a movie theater in Mission Valley.
+Other great outdoor San Diego shopping areas include Westfield Horton Plaza located in the heart of the downtown Gaslamp Quarter, Del Mar Highlands Town Center in Carmel Valley, and Hazard Center, which features several name brand stores like Barnes & Noble, Lakeshore Learning, Wood Ranch BBQ, BJ’s Restaurant and Brewhouse, and a movie theater in Mission Valley.

 San Diego Outlet Centers